lli289/lli289.github.io/_pages/non-menu-page.md

 ## Coursera MOOCs

 ### Johns Hopkins University
-  * 05-03-2023 Certificate in completion of three interconnected courses, which are (1)The Data Scientist's Toolbox, (2) R programming, and (3) Getting and Cleaning Data.
+  * 05-06-2023 Certificate in completion of Data Science: Foundations using R Specialization: completed all five interconnected courses, which are (1)The Data Scientist's Toolbox, (2) R programming, (3) Getting and Cleaning Data, (4) Exploratory Data Analysis, and (5) Reproducible Research.

 ### deeplearning.ai and Stanford University
   * 04-23-2023 Certificate in completion of Machine Learning Specialization: completed all three interconnected courses, which are (1) Supervised Machine Learning: Regression and Classification, (2) Advanced Learning Algorithms, and (3) Unsupervised Learning, Recommenders, Reinforcement Learning.